-Just proved DRM is more or less meaningless, in most cases, that is.
+Just proved DRM is more or less meaningless, doctor in most cases, sickness that is.
 I defended two hackers who were charged of manufacturing and distributing circumvention tools for DVD movies protected by Content Scrabling System (CSS).
 Granted, there is a DRM circumvention ban in copyright law, but fortunately it applies only to “effective” DRM.
 From our press release:

 According to the court, CSS no longer achieves its protection objective.
 The court relied on two expert witnesses and said that “…since a Norwegian hacker succeeded in circumventing CSS protection used in DVDs in 1999, end-users have been able to get with ease tens of similar circumventing software from the Internet even free of charge.
 Some operating systems come with this kind of software pre-installed.”
 Thus, the court concluded that “CSS protection can no longer be held ‘effective’ as defined in law.”
 All charges were dismissed.